 For decades, B2B marketing has viewed itself as an entirely different discipline than that of its peers in the B2C or retail world.
 Big branding, flashy advertising, slick design, paid influencers and retail experiences have often been seen as “otherworldly” products of B2C and impractical considerations for B2B.

-Just look at the list of top B2B marketing trends for 2022 and you’ll find a plethora of examples of marketing ideas that originated in B2C and at one time would have been considered mostly or altogether irrelevant in the B2B space.
+Just look at the list of top B2B marketing trends and you’ll find a plethora of examples of marketing ideas that originated in B2C and at one time would have been considered mostly or altogether irrelevant in the B2B space.
 And while admittedly not all B2C strategies and tactics translate perfectly to B2B, forward-thinking marketers know how to look below the surface and uncover insights behind the idea that can be leveraged in a B2B environment.